 - Queries on the Scheme

-- Appendix - Useful Contacts in relevant State agencies
+- Appendix 1 - State Aid Cumulation - Useful Contacts in Relevant State

 Status of this Document

 This document is NOT a legal interpretation of any of the legislation on which the EII scheme is based.
 Nor is it intended as a comprehensive guide to the EII scheme.
 It is a general information guide to the EII scheme, aimed at independent third-party investors wishing to avail of this tax relief incentive scheme and for qualifying companies wishing to raise investments under the EII scheme.
 This leaflet is intended to be in plain language.
 However, throughout this guide several terms are used which are defined in legislation.
 Revenue has produced a separate leaflet (IT 15A - Guidelines on common terms relating to the EII and the SCS (PDF 259KB) ) containing the statutory definition of many of these terms or phrases.
 You are advised to read this leaflet in conjunction with the definitions provided and where necessary consult Part 16 of Taxes Consolidation Act 1997 (as amended) for further definitions.
 The Employment and Investment Incentive is a State aid, established under certain qualifying criteria as set out by the EU under The General Block Exemption Regulation (GBER).
 A number of changes have been made to the scheme since its launch.
 This guide explains the scheme that is currently in force.
 Please see Appendix 2, for a time line of changes to the scheme.

 Introduction and Summary of the Scheme